Monday's Scottish Gossip

 Last updated on .From the section Scottish

-Alex Pitu, who was linked with a move to Rangers last week, would love to play for the Ibrox club and reunite with former team-mate Ianis Hagi, but the 20-year-old winger says he is concentrating on playing for Farul Constanta, the Romanian club owned by the latter's father, Gheorge.
+Alexi Pitu, who was linked with a move to Rangers last week, would love to play for the Ibrox club and reunite with former team-mate Ianis Hagi, but the 20-year-old winger says he is concentrating on playing for Farul Constanta, the Romanian club owned by the latter's father, Gheorge.
 (Daily Record)

 PSV Eindhoven have made an enquiry for Norwich City midfielder Todd Cantwell, the 24-year-old who is also interesting Rangers.
 (Football Insider)